 Coming to Android devices, the trend has been notable.
 The second quarter of 2017 has reportedly recorded a 100 percent increase in attacks on Android devices.
 The first three months of the year have reportedly registered a 138 percent increase in Android ransomware attacks.
 The ‘screen locker’ransomware is now very popular among hackers targeting Android devices.
 The most common ransomware families attacking Android devices are Jisut, SLocker and Koler.
 Jisut and SLocker sneak in as fake software updates or bundled along with infected applications.

-So, it’s high time Mac users, and Android users as well, started taking proactive steps to ensure maximum security.
+So, it’s high time Mac users, and Android users as well, started taking proactive steps to ensure maximum security by using android antivirus.